Bhavani (2011 film): Release and reception

-Bhavani was released on 11 March 2011 after a week from the scheduled release date of 4 March 2011 due to financial problems.
-The film opened to mixed reviews with a critic from The New Indian Express writing that "Sneha may not have touched the energy level that her senior had infused into the role, but there’s no denying that she has put in great effort, particularly in the stunt-chase scenes".
+Bhavani was released on 11 March 2011 after a week from the scheduled release date of 4 March due to financial problems.
+A critic from The New Indian Express wrote that "Sneha may not have touched the energy level that her senior had infused into the role, but there’s no denying that she has put in great effort, particularly in the stunt-chase scenes".
+Sify wrote, "Acting wise, everybody hams and shouts.
+There are hardly any positive things to say about Sneha’s first cop movie".
 The film was released with 160 prints in Tamil Nadu and in 12 screens in Mumbai, highest for a non-hero film.
-On the opening week-end, the film collected average returns at the box-office.